 Probable Future Medicaid IRA Rule Changes

 The state of Indiana often changes a new Medicaid rule several times before settling on a clear rule.
-At about the same time as Indiana changed its IRA rule, the state also changed its rules on life insurance policies and prepaid funeral plans at least twice.
-The state’s recent rule-changing behavior indicates that the state may modify the regular/sporadic IRA payments policy at least once in the next year or two, so people should check with their elder law attorneys before assuming anything about existing Medicaid .
+At about the same time as Indiana changed its IRA rule in spring 2018, the state also changed its rules on life insurance policies and prepaid funeral plans at least twice.
+These radical policy changes happen from time to time without public notice.
+This is why the attorneys of Hawkins Elder Law and their elder law colleagues must monitor Medicaid policy changes constantly.

 Asset Protection Planning Big Picture

-The 2018 Medicaid rule changes are just the latest examples of Medicaid law turbulence.
+These Medicaid rule changes are just the latest examples of Medicaid law turbulence.
 Most experienced elder law attorneys focus cautiously on the big picture about all Medicaid rules.
-Elder law attorneys may be able to protect many retirement plans with the new IRA payments rule, but other asset protection planning issues may require other tactics.
 Medicaid law turbulence increases the need for people to seek estate planning and asset protection guidance from experienced elder law attorneys.

 About the Authors